NEARL: Interacted Query Adaptation with Orthogonal Regularization for Medical Vision-Language Understanding: Methodology

-\textbf{Training objectives.} Following CLIP, NEARL-CLIP also employs individual projectors for the image and text branches to generate the visual feature $v$ and text features $\mathbf{S} = \{s_1, s_2, ..., s_C\}$ from the global image feature $v^g$ and the end-of-sequence (EOS) token feature for each class $i$.
-These projectors align the dimensions of the two modalities, enabling cosine similarity computation.
-The network is optimized using the cross-entropy loss $\mathcal{L}_{ce}$, defined as:
+\textbf{Training objectives.} Following CLIP, NEARL uses separate projectors for the image and text branches to obtain the projected image feature $\mathbf{v}$ and class-level text features $\mathbf{S} = \{\mathbf{s}_1, \mathbf{s}_2, \ldots, \mathbf{s}_C\}$ from the global image feature $\mathbf{v}^{g}$ and the end-of-sequence (EOS) token feature of each class prompt.
+The projectors map the two modalities into a shared embedding space, where image-text similarities are computed using dot products between normalized features.
+Since each image is associated with a single ground-truth disease category, NEARL is optimized using the cross-entropy loss:

-where $s^{\text{gt}}$ denotes the text feature corresponding to the ground-truth disease category, and $\tau$ is a temperature parameter.
+where $\mathbf{s}_{y}$ denotes the text feature corresponding to the ground-truth disease category, and $\tau$ is a temperature parameter.